elliothha/restricted-boltzmann-machines/README.md

 learned weights and biases that define the model distribution.
 Ideally at the end, we end up with a sample that looks like one from the data distribution if model dist ~ data dist

 Results after training found [here](https://github.com/elliothha/restricted-boltzmann-machines/tree/main?tab=readme-ov-file#after-30-training-epochs).
+Full generative modeling zoo found [here](https://github.com/elliothha/generative-modeling-zoo).

 by **Elliot H Ha**.
 Duke University